The Angel's Game

 The Angel's Game (El juego del ángel, 2008) is a prequel to 2001's The Shadow of the Wind, by Spanish author Carlos Ruiz Zafón.
 The novel marks a return to The Cemetery of Forgotten Books in Barcelona's Raval district, and the Sempere & Sons bookshop.
 Like The Shadow of the Wind, it was translated into English by Lucia Graves and published in 2009.
+In Spain it was published in 2008.
+The planned initial print run broke all publishing records in the country, with one million copies.

 Plot

 The Angel's Game is set in Barcelona in the 1920s and 1930s and follows a young writer, David Martin.

 In a once-abandoned mansion at the heart of Barcelona, Martín makes his living by writing sensationalist crime stories under a pseudonym.
 The survivor of a troubled childhood, he has taken refuge in the world of books and spends his nights spinning baroque, "grand guignol" tales about the city's underworld.

 His own life begins to take on a dramatic bent, in the form of a number of complex relationships: with Pedro Vidal, his patron, with Cristina, the daughter of Vidal's chauffeur, and with Isabella, a young admirer of David and his work.

 Furthermore, the history of the house he lives in begins to seep into his life - in a locked room within the house lie photographs and letters hinting at the mysterious death of the previous owner.
-At the same time he receives a letter from a reclusive but wealthy French editor, Andreas Corelli, who makes him an irresistible offer.
+At the same time, he receives a letter from a reclusive but wealthy French editor, Andreas Corelli, who makes him an irresistible offer.
 He is to write a book unlike anything that has ever existed—an attempt at a new religious work with the power to change hearts and minds.
 Yet as David begins the work, he realizes that there is a connection between his haunting book and the shadows that surround his home.